 Case Western Reserve University's Frances Payne Bolton School of Nursing, in partnership with CVS MinuteClinic® and with advising from the Institute for Healthcare Improvement (IHI), seeks to extend the impact of the Age-Friendly Health Systems initiative.

-This planning grant aims to tailor a plan for implementing the initiative in CVS MinuteClinics, the nation’s largest retail ambulatory care network, by means of a strong partnership among the School of Nursing and CVS MinuteClinic and with advising from the Institute for Healthcare Improvement.
+This implementation grant aims to integrate the 4Ms Age-Friendly Health Systems Framework in CVS MinuteClinics, the nation’s largest retail ambulatory care network, by means of a strong partnership among the School of Nursing and CVS MinuteClinic and with advising from the Institute for Healthcare Improvement.

 Retail clinics have primarily served younger clients who do not have a primary care physician, providing care for routine issues such as vaccinations, physicals, and mild illnesses.
 However, retail clinics are seeing the age of their clients increase.
 It's a trend that is expected to continue, and retail clinic health care providers need to be equipped to better serve an aging clientele.